Rodeo & Judging

 Hometown: Paris, France

-Elliott De Wit begins his first year as assistant men's basketball coach at Frank Phillips College.
-Coach De Wit arrives from France and hopes to learn more about American basketball culture and coaching at the college level.
+Elliott De Wit begins his second year as assistant men's basketball coach at Frank Phillips College.
+Coach De Wit came to FPC from France to learn more about American basketball culture and coaching at the college level.

 As well as his on the court experience, he also obtained his French coaching certificates and was the youngest head coach at the under 17's national level, winning the National Championship in 2015.

-Coach De Wit will be involved in all areas of Plainsmen basketball and hopes that his knowledge will help the players develop as a team and as individuals.
-He is also enrolled as a full time student at FPC.
+Coach De Wit is involved in all areas of Plainsmen basketball and helps the players develop as both a team and as individuals.
+He is also enrolled as a full time student at FPC and will graduate with his Associates Degree in May.